Help for Voters with Disabilities

 Accessible Absentee Voting

-Note: Absentee ballot submissions have closed for the November 2020 general election.
+Note: The deadline to request and return an absentee ballot for the 2020 election has passed.
 Blind and visually impaired voters in North Carolina may now request, receive, and return an accessible absentee ballot online through a new service from the State Board of Elections.
 The system is compatible with screen readers and allows the voter to digitally sign.
 Learn more on Accessible Absentee Voting.

 Voters in Care Facilities